iAyon/100DaysOfMLCode/InternshipOpportunities.md

 # Internship Opportunities

-## For latest opportunities , swipe down towards the last as new opportunities are being updated by me at the bottom .
+## For latest opportunities , swipe down towards the end of list as new opportunities are being updated by me at the bottom .
+Some of the opportunities may be closed now as the requirements may have been met , so do try to check the internship opportunities situated near the bottom .

 - Technology Intern Analyst Program at Morgan Stanley .
 Check at https://morganstanley.tal.net/vx/lang-en-GB/mobile-0/brand-2/xf-cd39223bd45f/candidate/so/pm/1/pl/1/opp/5943-2019-Technology-Intern-Analyst-Program-Mumbai-Bangalore/en-GB?src=JB-10109